Quick Answer

 Fintech companies have completely reshaped the savings landscape.
 Platforms like Marcus by Goldman Sachs, Ally Bank, and SoFi aggressively compete for your deposits.
 They keep overhead low by operating primarily online.
 Those savings get passed to you through higher APYs.

 In 2026, this competition has only intensified.
 Newer entrants now bundle HYSAs with budgeting tools, automated savings features, and even cashback rewards.
-SoFi, for instance, offers checking and savings in one account with APY boosts for direct deposit members.
+SoFi’s savings account, for instance, offers checking and savings in one account with APY boosts for direct deposit members.
 These perks add real value beyond the interest rate alone.

 The fintech revolution also means switching accounts takes minutes, not days.
 If your current bank drops its rate, you can move your money quickly.
 This portability empowers consumers.
 It forces banks to stay competitive or lose deposits.
 You hold the leverage now.